RobinHerbots/Inputmask/README.md

 ### Multi masks

-In the current implemantation you need to include the jquery.inputmask-multi.js
+In the current implementation you need to include the jquery.inputmask-multi.js

 You can define multiple mask for your input.
 Depending on the input the masking will switch between the defined masks.
 This can be useful when the masks are too different to solve it with optional parts.